BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 By default, flow layout supports either horizontal or vertical scrolling.
 In our case 3 cells fit the screen horizontally which results in a grid with 3333 rows and 3 columns.

 Imagine that we want to have a square grid of `100 x 100` items.
-Considering that the size of each item is 100px, that would be `10000 x 10000 px`.
-Let's reflect this in our `StickyGridCollectionViewLayout` and override the property `collectionViewContentSize: CGSize`:
+Considering that the size of each item is `100 px`, that would be `10000 x 10000 px`.
+Let's reflect this in our `StickyGridCollectionViewLayout` and override the property `collectionViewContentSize`:

 {% highlight swift linenos %}